 Maintain good general health of the hounds in the kennel.

-Good nutrition, housing, preventative medication and medical care all help keep up the immune system of our hounds which provide protection against other parasites such as Leishmania.
+Good nutrition, housing, preventative medication, and medical care all help support the immune system of our hounds which provides protection against other parasites such as Leishmania.
+There is growing evidence that this particularly means investing in good routine prevention of ticks and tick-borne diseases, like Lyme disease, Ehrlichia and others.